Spain king’s brother-in-law loses graft appeal, faces jail | Malay Mail

 The couple were tried in 2016 along with 15 others, including former government minister Jaume Matas.

-After marrying Urdangarin in 1997, Cristina was constantly in the celebrity spotlight and won praise for having a salaried job.
+After marrying Urdangarin in 1997, Cristina was constantly in the celebrity spotlight and won praise for having a salaried job at Catalan bank La Caixa’s charitable foundation.

 But eventually, eyebrows were raised at the couple’s lavish lifestyle.